WHY DO IT:

 To see a more-detailed Divide as it passes through NE Georgia communities, click (HERE).

-The yelow line down the center of Main St. In Duluth, GA is the ECD
+The yelow line down the center of Main St. In Duluth, GA is the ECDThumbnails

 Jack and Al are where the ECD travels along the instrument runway of the Gainesville, GA airport and through the cemetery, -which is sandwiched between the ILS transmitter and the end of the runway.
 I doubt that these Dearly Departed are 'Resting in Peace'!